 Learning how to make nasturtium capers is easy, don’t be put off by the timeline, it’s only a few minutes a day and totally worth the effort.
 You can use the simple vinegar pickle below or stick to your personal favourite.

 If it wasn’t for the current Level 4 Lockdown, I’d still be foraging for green nasturtium seeds.
-I’ve had mixed success growing them, which is ironic given that some people consider them to be a weed.
+I’ve had mixed success growing them, which is ironic given that some people consider nasturtiums to be a weed.

 I like to collect about a jar-full of the green nasturtium seeds, they are hot and peppery raw but pickled they are the perfect homemade alternative to capers.
 (Their alternative name is “Poor Man’s Capers.)

 - 2 cups green nasturtium seeds